Closed for application

 • You can find all the details of the FBK administrative rules and our project criteria in the unofficial translation of the Government Gazette (see the pdf file below).

-• Your project follows the international guidelines for Corporate Social Responsibility (CSR).
+• Your project follows the international guidelines for Responsible Business Conduct (RBC).

 Partnership